Oktoberfest Zinzinnati

 More than 30,000 participated in the World's Largest Chicken Dance in 2015, led by former Bengals quarterback Ken Anderson.

 Drew and Nick Lachey of 98 Degrees participate in the Sam's Adams Stein Hoisting Championship at Oktoberfest Zinzinnati 2014.

 Oktoberfest Zinzinnati is an annual German-heritage festival in the city of Cincinnati, Ohio.
-Based on the original Munich Oktoberfest, it is billed as the largest Oktoberfest celebration in the United States and second largest in the world.
+Based on the original Munich Oktoberfest, it is billed as the largest Oktoberfest celebration in the United States.
 First held in 1976, as of 2024 it hosted over 800,000 attendees each year.
 The 2024 festival was held at Sawyer Point Park and Yeatman's Cove along the Ohio River.

 Location and length

 For many years, the festival was held on 5th Street.
 In 2016, the festival moved to 3rd Street to avoid intersecting the route of the newly constructed Cincinnati Streetcar.
 In 2021, it expanded to four days.
 In 2023, it moved to a new location on 5th Street, stretching between Main Street and Lytle Park.
 In 2024, the festival moved to Sawyer Point Park and Yeatman's Cove along Cincinnati's riverfront to allow for expanded space and more entertainment.
 The new location also features a tent seating over 1,000 people, akin to the Oktoberfest in Munich.